 Whether day hiking or trying to select a single pair of pants for a long backpacking trip, the Stretch Zion is a good choice.
 These pants are also the perfect choice for rock climbing, working, travel, or hanging out at the local pub.
 As a "do everything" pant that also thrives on the trail, they naturally rank as one of the most versatile.

-In a light mist, there was a bit of resistance, however, anything more than that led to pretty much immediate absorption, in line with the REI Screeline.
+In a light mist, there was a bit of resistance; however, anything more than that led to pretty much immediate absorption, in line with the The North Face Paramount Active.
 That said, we found that these pants dried out considerably faster than the cotton-heavy fabric blends used in the Men's Hardwear AP Pant.
 With relatively poor test results, if slid toward the back of the pack here.

-The Stretch Zion Pants have three front and two rear pockets, an adjustable waist belt, snap-up pant legs and marginally helpful ventilation holes in the crotch.
+The Stretch Zion pants have three front and two rear pockets, an adjustable waist belt, snap-up pant legs and marginally helpful ventilation holes in the crotch.
 The open front and rear pockets provide easy access while keeping their contents secure.
 The mesh fabric interior of the pockets increases the Zion's breathability.
-The cargo zipper pocket on the side of the leg is extremely useful for securing valuables and important items when on the move.
+The cargo zipper pocket on the side of the leg is handy for securing valuables and important items when on the move.
 The dual-access thigh pocket (zippered access on top and the side) is useful.
 Initially, we thought this might be gimmicky, but we appreciated the side access when wearing a harness.
 The waist tightening system is low profile and works great, and we were happy to have the option of not wearing a belt underneath our pack waist strap.

 These hiking pants are excellent for hiking, general outdoor activities, and especially multifaceted travel.
 They are uniquely suitable for higher intensity activities, rock climbing, slack-lining, dancing, and general play.
 They are sufficient in both hot and cold, although they are a bit more comfortable in cooler climates than warmer ones.
 While they will keep you dry in slightly damp or misty conditions, they are not the best in heavy rain.

 These pants retail for $85, which is about as affordable as high-quality hiking pants come.
-Since they are one of the top scorers in our review, and we recommend them as our Best Climbing Pants, we clearly think that you will find great value in this purchase.
+Since they are one of the top scorers in our review, and we recommend them as our Best Climbing Pants, we think that you will find great value in this purchase.
 We also love that Prana will honor their policy of providing a full refund at any time if you are unhappy with their product.

-The Prana Stretch Zion earns a Top Pick and our Best Climbing Pant award based mostly on the fact that we found them to be the most comfortable pant that we tested.
+The Prana Stretch Zion earns a Top Pick Award because of their comfort and effectiveness while climbing.
 They are awesome for nearly any outdoor activity, not just hiking, although they are great for that too!
 Their nearly perfect feature set was highly functional and simple.
 While they aren't our preferred choice for wet weather, we love them for pretty much everywhere else, and we think you will too.